dnck/2018_ghpages/_posts/2018-04-02-text-mining.md

 I recently read <a href = "http://juanrloaiza.blogspot.de/2017/08/whos-most-mentioned-philosopher-in-sep.html"> a friend's post</a> on mining the Stanford Encyclopedia of Philosophy.
 I wanted to refresh my knowledge of KNN-Models and I spent some free time writing a Python script for scraping and analyzing random entries from the SEP.
 The image below shows the connections between the subset of the SEP that I mined.
 You can find the code for producing the image below, along with a table of the metrics.

 I will summarize what I've learned some time else.
 But, in general, this looks like a promising method to uncover similarity within linguistic corpuses.

+Note: if you decide to run this code, the function preprocess() is still incredibly time consuming because I suck at sanitizing text.

 <div class="container-fluid">
 	<div class="row">